Still rolling after all these years: the Kosta Boda snowball

 Beeswax candles offer a honey scent, a golden flame, and the longest, cleanest burn of any candle.
 But there is much more benefit to beeswax candles compared to paraffin candles that are made from polluted petroleum sludge, or even vegetable-based candles that are a big improvement over paraffin: When beeswax candles burn, they clean the air like a great, natural, air purifier, and they are a link to a deep spiritual belief system.

-For the snowball, you're best using the clear, plastic cups these candles come in.
-However, to avoid adding poorly biodegradeable landfill to our environment, simply buy the beeswax tea lights in the foil cup, pop them in the plastic cups from your big, bad, paraffin and petroleum tea lights - you can use the cups over and over (just snap off and discard the used little wick stand each time).
+For the snowball, you're best using the clear, plastic cups these candles come in for maximum light transmission.
+However, to avoid creating landfill, simply buy the beeswax tea lights in the foil cup and pop them in the plastic cups - you can use the cups over and over (just snap off and discard the used little wick stand each time).

 Happy Thanksgiving - let it snowball, let it snowball, let it snowball!